-In general, the more competitive the school is, the more impact legacy has on admissions decisions.
+The more competitive the school is, the more impact legacy has on admissions decisions.
 During the applicant screening process, legacy is taken into consideration by the vast majority of Ivy League and NESCAC schools.
 These are the following:

 - Harvard University

 - Princeton University